pesricha/taipy-doc/docs/userman/gui/extension/accessing_assets.md

 ## Custom JavaScript File {data-source=“gui:doc/extension/example_library/front-end/scripts/logoAnimation.js”}

 The following JavaScript file is designed to implement animation effects for the logo image and is intended for inclusion in your extension library.
-To ensure proper integration, place the `logoAnimation.js` file in the `<package dir>` directory of your extension library project.
+To ensure proper integration, place the javascript file in the *<package dir>* directory of your extension library project.
-In this example, we would create a `scripts` directory within the `front-end` directory and place the `logoAnimation.js` file inside it.
+In this example, we would create a *scripts* directory within the *front-end* directory and place the *logoAnimation.js* file inside it.
-Here is what the path would look like: `<project dir>/<package dir>/front-end/scripts/logoAnimation.js`.
+Here is what the path would look like: `<project_dir>/<package_dir>/front-end/scripts/logoAnimation.js`.

 ```js title="logoAnimation.js"
 const style = document.createElement('style');